alex-bagnoud/anammox-soil-tree/README.md

 The new alignement was saved as [1-BF_amx_tree/2-mafft_addfragments_alignment.fasta](1-BF_amx_tree/2-mafft_addfragments_alignment.fasta).

 #### 1.3) Alignment parsing
-The alignment was then parsed using BMGE v.1.12 (https://galaxy.pasteur.fr/) in order to remove region with too high entropy and/or not phylogenetically informative.
+The alignment was then parsed using BMGE v.1.12 (https://galaxy.pasteur.fr/) in order to remove regions with too high entropy and with poor phylogenetically information.
 The default parameters were used.

 The parsed alignement was saved as [1-BF_amx_tree/3-bmge_parsed_alignment.fasta](1-BF_amx_tree/3-bmge_parsed_alignment.fasta).